arlesniak/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

 Distributed Training for PyG
 ==============================

 In real life applications graphs often consists of billions of nodes that can't be fitted into a single system memory.
 This is when the distributed training comes in handy.
 By allocating a number of partitions of the large graph into a cluster of CPUs one can deploy a synchronized model training on the whole database at once, by making use of `PyTorch Distributed Data Parallel (DDP) <https://pytorch.org/docs/stable/notes/ddp.html>`_ training.
 The architecture seamlessly distributes graph neural network training across multiple nodes by integrating `Remote Procedure Call (RPC) <https://pytorch.org/docs/stable/rpc.html>`_ for efficient sampling and retrieval of non-local features into standard DDP for model training.
-This distributed training implementation doesn't require any additonal packages to be installed on top of a default  :pyg:`PyG` stack.
+This distributed training implementation doesn't require any additional packages to be installed on top of a default  :pyg:`PyG` stack.
 In the future the solution will also be available for Intel's GPUs.

 **Key Advantages:**

 #.
-Balanced graph partitioning with METIS for large graph databases, using :class:`~torch_geometric.distributed.Partitoner`
+Balanced graph partitioning with METIS for large graph databases, using :class:`~torch_geometric.distributed.Partitioner`
 #.
 Utilizing DDP for model training in conjunction with RPC for remote sampling and feature calls, with TCP/IP protocol and `gloo <https://github.com/facebookincubator/gloo>`_ communication library for CPU-based sampling, allows for data parallelism with distinct data partitions at each node.
 #.
 The implementation of a custom :class:`~torch_geometric.distributed.LocalGraphStore` / :class:`~torch_geometric.distributed.LocalFeatureStore` API provides a flexible and tailored interface for distributing any large graph structure information and feature storage.
 #. :class:`~torch_geometric.distributed.DistNeighborSampler` capable of node neighborhood sampling in both local and remote partitions, through RPC communication channel with other samplers, maintaining a consistent data structure :class:`~torch_geometric.data.Data` / :class:`~torch_geometric.data.HeteroData` at the output.
 #. :class:`~torch_geometric.distributed.DistLoader` , :class:`~torch_geometric.distributed.DistNeighborLoader` , :class:`~torch_geometric.distributed.DistLinkLoader` offers a high-level abstraction for managing sampler processes, ensuring simplicity and seamless integration with standard  :pyg:`PyG` loaders.
 This facilitates easier development and harnesses the robustness of the torch dataloader.
 #.
 Incorporating Python's ``asyncio`` library for asynchronous processing on top of torch RPC further enhances the system's responsiveness and overall performance.
 This solution follows originally from the GLT distributed library.
 #.
-Furthermore we provide homomgenous and heretogenous graph support with code examples, used in both edge and node-level prediction tasks.
+Furthermore we provide homogeneous and heterogeneous graph support with code examples, used in both edge and node-level prediction tasks.

 The purpose of this manual is to guide you through the most important steps of deploying your distributed training application.
 For the code examples, please refer to:

 * `partition_graph.py <https://github.com/pyg-team/pytorch_geometric/blob/master/examples/distributed/pyg/partition_graph.py>`_ for graph partitioning,
-* `distributed_cpu.py <https://github.com/pyg-team/pytorch_geometric/blob/master/examples/distributed/pyg/distributed_cpu.py>`_ for end-to-end GNN(GraphSAGE) model training with homogenous or heterogenous data.
+* `distributed_cpu.py <https://github.com/pyg-team/pytorch_geometric/blob/master/examples/distributed/pyg/distributed_cpu.py>`_ for end-to-end GNN(GraphSAGE) model training with homogeneous or heterogeneous data.

 .. figure:: ../_figures/dist_proc.png
   :align: center